 The water levels tend to fluctuate on this river and as such there are multiple good shore lunch spots in times of low water, but very few in times of high water.
 Navigation is very simple as the river is narrow and everything is in close proximity.

 Blair is an isolated lake that has neither significant inlet water nor a distinct outlet.
 It is populated with lake trout and no other species have the ability to access the lake.
 There is a very strong population of small (1 kg = 2.2 lb.) trout with a more limited population of large (4 kg - 9 kg = 8.5 - 19 lb.) trout that almost certainly feed primarily on the small trout.
-During the spring season (June - mid-July) Trout caught range from 2 lbs. to 20 lbs., averaging about 10 lbs.
-The smaller trout can be caught trolling the surface throughout the entire season, whereas the larger trout will seek deeper water as summer progresses and water surface temperatures rise.
+During the spring season (June - mid-July) lake trout caught range from 2 lbs. to 20 lbs., averaging about 10 lbs.
+The smaller lake trout can be caught trolling the surface throughout the entire season, whereas the larger lake trout will seek deeper water as summer progresses and water surface temperatures rise.
 In June, lake trout should be fairly shallow at 15 - 30 feet.
 In August, lake trout are deep at 50 - 75 feet, but plentiful and can be found only a five minute boat ride from the beach where the plane leaves you.
 Lake trout are at their deepest in early August.
-Blair Lake has excellent late - season trophy trout fishing!
+Blair Lake has excellent late - season trophy lake trout fishing!

-The trout in Blair are brilliantly coloured in silver, with orange, yellow and white markings on the jaw and fins.
+The lake trout in Blair are brilliantly coloured in silver, with orange, yellow and white markings on the jaw and fins.
 The flesh is a deep orange red colour.

 Blair has an elevation of 476 meters.
 You can fly fish in the center of the deep circle.
 Avid anglers can spend the entire day walking around it at 30 - 50 ft diameter (waist deep).
 It can be fly fished at any time of the season.